-For the most part capital requests are carryovers from the prior Six-Year CIP, with a limited number of new capital projects included in the Six-Year CIP in any given year.
+For the most part capital requests will be carryovers from the prior Six-Year CIP, with a limited number of new capital projects included in the Six-Year CIP in any given year.
 Revenue and expense needs identified for the first year of the Six-Year CIP are incorporated into the annual budgeting process for the following year, along with projected changes to operating and maintenance expenses for completed CIP projects.

-This process is highly interdepartmental.
 Close coordination across departments is necessary to ensure that limited resources are best used to implement the comprehensive plan and meet the needs of the City.